barrettotte/dumb-gcoder/README.md

-# dumb-cat-toys
+# dumb-gcode

-Some dumb 3D printed toys my little creature seems to love.
+A dumb GCODE generator made to learn GCODE and 3D print my cat some shapes it loves to play with.

-I also wanted to learn the basics of GCODE and slicers.
+This is a dumb project so I'm only targeting my [Creality Ender-3 Pro](https://www.creality.com/products/ender-3-pro-3d-printer).

-This is a dumb project so my little script is only targeting my [Creality Ender-3 Pro](https://www.creality.com/products/ender-3-pro-3d-printer).
+Maybe one day I'll try writing a small slicer.

 TODO: picture of cat